NotnHeavy/TF2-Pre-Gun-Mettle-Reverts/README.md

 Airblast mechanics are mostly reverted (tf_airblast_cray 0), however the hitboxes and target auto-aim (the direction your projectiles went used to be influenced by which opponent you were looking at as well) have not been reverted either since I'm not sure what to do about those either.
 I'll look into it though.

-Currently, I'm not considering weapon models/weapon sounds at the moment either.
+I haven't reverted weapon models/weapon sounds at the moment either.
 The Rocket Jumper/Sticky Jumper are both an exception, however, since as of v1.2 I have fully reverted those weapons.

 ## Influences